- Strains: 1524

 When issues arose, the pairwise concordance between all strains within an isotype were examined manually.
 Strains and isotypes may be re-assigned with the goal that strains within the same isotype group should have high concordance with each other, and strains from different isotype groups should have lower concordance.

-Trees were generated by converting the hard-filtered VCF to Phylip format using vcf2phylip (030b8d).
+Tree generation: Trees were generated by converting the hard-filtered VCF to Phylip format using vcf2phylip (030b8d).
 Then, the Phylip format was converted to Stockholm format using Bioconvert (0.3.0), which was then used to construct a tree with QuickTree (2.5) using default settings.
 The trees were plotted with FigTree (1.4.4) rooting on the most diverse strain XZ1516.

 Divergent regions: Divergent regions were calculated as detailed in Lee et al. 2021